Joseph-30/terrasafe/README.md

 ---
 ## Acknowledgements
-Thank you to the creators of the Adafruit and QMC5883LCompass libraries for providing robust sensor integration foundations for this project.Thank you sensors council for organising the MYOSA Event
+Thank you to the creators of the Adafruit and QMC5883LCompass libraries for providing robust sensor integration foundations for this project.
+Thank you to the Sensors Council for organizing the MYOSA Event!
 ---
 ## Overview
 The ESP32 9-DOF Breadcrumb Trail Navigator is a hardware and software solution that allows users to navigate and track their movements without relying on GPS signals.